 (1) Central Bank – The bank that acts as the central monetary authority of the country and serves the government is a central bank.
-The main functions of a central bank are: Issue of notes, Act as Government Bank, Providing banking services to other banks.
+The main functions of a central bank are: Issue of notes, Providing and conducting banking services to/for the Government, Providing banking services to other banks.

 (2) Commercial Bank: Commercial Banks comprise of public sector banks, private sectors banks and foreign banks which accept public deposits, advances loans to the public and offer other related services to earn profit.

 (3) Development Bank – It is a financial Institution concerned with providing all types of financial assistance to business units in form of loans, underwriting services, Investment and Guarantee Operations and Promotional Activities.
 It aims at industrial development and economic development in general.